Tiffani Ker

 My name is Megan Mitchell.
 I am from Radford, VA.
 An interesting fact about me is I have 5 siblings.
 My favorite children’s book is “Silly Sally” by Audrey Wood.
 My favorite place to visit is anywhere my family is.
 What I love about the ATS family is how everyone is welcoming and inclusive.

-- Classroom Guidance: The Counselor teaches a minimum of six guidance lessons in each classroom.
-Lessons are developmentally appropriate and align with the Virginia Standards of Learning as well as the American School Counselor Association (ASCA) standards.
-Topics include character development, bullying, social skills, friendship, safety, and career development.
+- Classroom Lessons: The Counselor teaches a minimum of ten counseling lessons in each classroom.
+Lessons are developmentally appropriate and align with the Virginia Standards of Learning, American School Counselor Association (ASCA) standards and APS Social/Emotional Learning Curriculum guidelines.
+Topics include character development, bullying, social skills, emotion regulation, safety, and career development.